OWASP/www-project-social-osint-agent/index.md

 ### What is SocialOSINTAgent?

 The OWASP Social OSINT Agent is an intelligent, autonomous agent designed for open-source intelligence (OSINT) investigations.
-It leverages both text and vision-capable Large Language Models (LLMs) via any OpenAI-compatible API to autonomously gather, analyze, and synthesize user activity across single or multiple social media platforms **Twitter/X, Reddit, Hacker News, Bluesky, and Mastodon**.
+It leverages both text and vision-capable Large Language Models (LLMs) via any OpenAI-compatible API to autonomously gather, analyze, and synthesize user activity across single or multiple social media platforms **Twitter/X, Reddit, Hacker News, Bluesky, GitHub, and Mastodon**.
 The final output is a structured analytical report that turns scattered public data into coherent, actionable intelligence.

 ### Core Features

-*   **Comprehensive Data Aggregation:** Gathers data simultaneously from Twitter/X, Reddit, Hacker News (via Algolia), Bluesky, and Mastodon.
+*   **Comprehensive Data Aggregation:** Gathers data simultaneously from Twitter/X, Reddit, GitHub, Hacker News (via Algolia), Bluesky, and Mastodon.
 It interacts exclusively with official platform APIs, ensuring reliable and ethical data collection.
 *   **Advanced AI Analysis:**
     *   **Text & Vision:** Leverages Large Language Models (LLMs) and Vision Models to analyze text for semantic content and images for objective details like locations, objects, and text.
     *   **Shared Domain Analysis:** Automatically extracts, counts, and summarizes external links to reveal a target's primary information sources and influences.
     *   **Accurate Temporal Context:** Injects the current UTC timestamp into every analysis prompt, forcing the LLM to correctly interpret the timeline of events and avoid errors based on its fixed knowledge cutoff date.
 *   **Flexible & Resilient Operation:**
+    *   **Dockerized for Easy Deployment:** The agent is fully containerized with Docker, ensuring a simple, one-command setup and a consistent environment on any machine.
     *   **Interactive & Programmatic Modes:** Supports both a user-friendly interactive CLI for guided analysis and a programmatic (JSON-based) mode for integration into automated workflows.
     *   **Offline Mode:** Enables analysis to be run exclusively on locally cached data, eliminating the need for network requests to social platforms or for new media analysis.
     *   **Granular Fetch Control:** Interactively fetch more data for specific targets on-the-fly or define a detailed "Fetch Plan" in programmatic mode.